SamuelSwartzberg/flashcardifying_text_temp/inf.md

 5. the shell performs redirections
 6. the commands are executed
 7. the shell waits for the commands to complete and collects its exit status

+since shell syntax (such as filename expansion) are performed far before something like sudo is executed, if you lack permission to see things those things will not work.
+To use shell syntax with sudo permissions, the easiest way is to create a sudoed subshell (sudo bash -c "command")

 ###### whence commands?